 from cryptography.fernet import Fernet

-cipher = Fernet(key) # Key from secrets manager
+cipher = Fernet(key) # Key from a secrets manager, never hardcoded

 encrypted = cipher.encrypt(data.encode())